 - Duties Summary

-As a Contract Specialist you will perform the following duties:
+The Contract Specialist performs the following major duties:

 - Job family (Series)